Facial-Expression-Aware Prompting for Empathetic LLM Tutoring: Results

-\section{RESULTS}

-We report results for the three pre-specified pairwise comparisons defined in \cref{sec:eval_protocol}.
-Our primary outcome is Q2 (empathetic responsiveness to facial expressions), which is summarized in \cref{tab:q2_pairwise}, while Q1 and Q3 serve as control dimensions.
 For both human and AI evaluations, each pairwise comparison is summarized by the mean pairwise score (sample mean $\mu$), where positive values indicate a preference for the left option and negative values indicate a preference for the right option.
 Statistical significance is assessed using a two-sided sign-flip permutation test with $100{,}000$ permutations, applied to non-zero pairwise outcomes only.

-Accordingly, $n_{\mathrm{Human}}$ and $n_{\mathrm{AI}}$ in \cref{tab:q2_pairwise} denote the number of non-zero items included in the permutation test for human and AI evaluations, respectively.
+\section{Results}

+We report results for the three pre-specified pairwise comparisons defined in \cref{sec:eval_protocol}.
+Our primary outcome is Q2 (empathetic responsiveness to facial expressions), which is summarized in \cref{tab:q2_pairwise}, while Q1 and Q3 serve as control dimensions (see \cref{tab:q1_pairwise,tab:q3_pairwise}).
 Importantly, while we report results from both human and AI evaluations, human evaluations serve as the primary reference throughout.
 As we show later in \cref{sec:results_ai_human_agreement}, the reliability of AI evaluation is dimension-dependent: agreement with human judgments is strongest for Q2 (empathetic responsiveness to facial expressions), but substantially weaker for Q1 and Q3.

+\Cref{fig:evaluation_example} shows an example of the evaluation interface used by human evaluators.
+In this example, the AI tutor responses for turn 1 of the conversation are evaluated, where the student has already produced the first-turn response, including both the facial expression reaction and an optional textual response (``[No textual response]'' in this example), and the AI tutor is expected to respond to it.
+The presentation order of the responses from the four AI tutor variants is randomized, such that \textbf{LLM{+}AUM}, \textbf{MLLM{+}AUM}, \textbf{LLM}, and \textbf{MLLM} are shown as options D, B, A, and C, respectively.
+The human evaluator then ranks them for Q1 and Q2, while Q3 is not included because there is ``no textual response''.
+This example also illustrates how responses from the four AI variants can differ, and how the \textbf{LLM{+}AUM} and \textbf{MLLM{+}AUM} variants can exhibit stronger empathetic responsiveness to facial expressions given the same conversation history.